-I have travelled with G Adventures 5 times and Intrepid twice.
+I have travelled with G Adventures 9 times and Intrepid twice.
 Based on my personal experience, I have written this review article; G Adventures Vs Intrepid Travel to help you decide between them.
-It also talks more in detail about the projects they get involved with.
+It also mentions in more in detail the projects they are involved with.

 But if you want to skip that article and just want to know which is best, then pretty much it comes down to G Adventures having a fairer cancellation policy but Intrepid having a great loyalty programme if you plan to travel with them a lot.
 G Adventures is also fractionally cheaper.